shruthi-venkatesh/shruthi-venkatesh.github.io/_pages/about.md

 Welcome!
 I am a PhD Candidate at Carnegie Mellon University studying health and industrial organization.
 My research explores the relationships between competition in health care markets, provider decision-making, and patient outcomes.

  <br>
-I will be joining the Federal Trade Commission in August 2024.
+I will be joining the Federal Trade Commission's Bureau of Economics in August 2024.